hwthomas/NPlot/README.md

 Developments
 ============

-The Gtk# control referred to in NPlot is written by Miguel Icaza (http://tirania.org/blog//index.html) and is based on an early version of NPlot.
+The Gtk# control referred to in NPlot is written by Miguel de Icaza (http://tirania.org/blog//index.html) and is based on an early version of NPlot.
 The port was straightforward because all drawing in NPlot is by System.Drawing classes, so that by providing a Gtk# implementation of PlotSurface2D, which could be added to any Gtk# container, all drawing classes within NPlot could be left unchanged.
 However, this control was never extended to include the interactions added by class Windows.PlotSurface2D, which were very specific to the System.Windows.Forms (Swf) implementation.

 The extensions here remedy that, and provide full demonstrations of interactive plot surfaces that can be used equally well in Windows or Gtk#, and which maximise the use of common code.